BartyDash/simple-editor/README.md

 ### What I learned

 In this project I used tailwind for the first time and stored data in localstorage.
+I also learned about meta properties.
 A simple project but satisfying.

 ## Run Locally